SymfonyCasts/vue/sfcasts/ep2/mixin-basics.md

-# Mixin Basics
+# Sharing Vue-ish Logic: Mixin Basics

-Coming soon...

-We've talked quite a bit about code reuse in Vue.
-And there are few types we know about for data related stuff like Ajax calls.
-We created a nice `services/`, directory full of modules that return functions, probably logic like formatting, a price string.
-We have a `helpers/` directory, and most importantly, for functionality related to markup and the behavior of that markup, we can create components.
-Probably one of the nicest ones is this color selector, which is a little bit of markup, but a lot of behavior for allowing you to click different colors.
-And it even emits an event when we click that color.
-But there's another type of functionality that you sometimes need to share.
-It's sort of view related behavior that isn't specific to any one component.
-The product page inside of `components/products-show.vue`.
-Currently it makes an Ajax call for the cart.
-This is down here inside of created,
+We've talked quite a bit about code re-use in Vue.
+And there are few types we know about.
+For data related stuff, like Ajax calls, we have nice `services/` directory full of modules that return functions.
+For other logic, like formatting a price, we have a `helpers/` directory.
+And most importantly, to isolate chunks of markup and the behavior for that markup, we can create components.
+One of the nicest examples we have is `color-selector`: it's some markup along with behavior that let's us choose a color & emits an event.

+But there's *another* type of functionality that you sometimes need to share.
+It's sort Vue-related behavior that is *not* specific to any one component and markup.

+## Why Mixins?

-And allows us to have to add an item to the cart with a few extra benefits like tracking if that processing is still saving and when it's successful, even updates the header on the page with the new total items in the car, it turns out our new shopping cart page.
+Consider the product page inside of `components/products-show.vue`.
+This makes an AJAX call for the cart down inside `created` and allows us to add an item to the cart with a few extra benefits like tracking if that's still saving and when it's successful.
+It even updates the header with the new cart item count!

-We'll also need to make an Ajax call for the cart data, and it will also need the ability to add an item to the cart.
+Well... it turns out that our new shopping cart page will *also* need to make an AJAX call for the `cart` data... and it will *also* need the ability to add an item to the cart.
 Well, not exactly.
-We're going to want to allow users to change the quantity of each item, which is similar to adding an item in both cases.
-And we may want to show a little loading animation when it's saving and update the header when it's done.
-So these two components need to share a bunch of behavior, a bunch of behavior, like adding an item to the car and even pieces of data, but with totally different HTML, which means we can't isolate this into its own component to solve this, say hello to mixins very simply mixins allow us to extract parts of a view components like data methods or even things like a creative function into something that can be reused by many components.
-In Vue3 mixins are replaced by the composition API.
-Something we'll talk about in a future tutorial, but fundamentally, both mixins in composition are doing the same thing.
-Let's start really simple.
-Let's create a mixing that allows that has a cart data and fetches that via Ajax in a creative function and `assets/` create a new directory called `mixins/`.
+We're going to allow users to change the quantity of each item, which is similar to adding an item.
+In both cases, we may want to show a little loading animation when it's saving and update the header when it's done.

+The point: these two components need to share a bunch of behavior, like the logic in `addToCart` and even pieces of `data`... but with *totally* different HTML... which means we *can't* isolate this into its own component.

+What's the solution?
+Say hello to mixins.
+Very simply mixins allow us to extract parts of a Vue components - like `data`, `methods` or even things like a `created` function - into something that can be reused by many components.
+In Vue 3, mixins still exist, but are replaced by the composition API - something we'll talk about in a future tutorial.
+But fundamentally, both mixins in composition do the same thing, just with a slightly different mechanism.

+## Bootstrapping the Mixing

-And inside there a new file called `get-shopping-cart.js`, because that's kind of the point of this file to get the shopping cart data in soon, the behavior mixins mostly looked like components.
-We're going to `export default` in object and inside.
+Let's start really simple: with a mixin that holds a `cart` data and fetches that via AJAX in a `created` function.
+In `assets/`, create a new directory called `mixins/` and, inside, a new file called `get-shopping-cart.js`... because that's kind of the point of this file: to get the shopping cart data.
-Let's start with a `data` key, just like we can have in a component with `cart` set to know finally for now, we'll keep this mixing pretty simple, but I do want this mixin to at least, uh, make an Ajax call for the card data.
-As soon as the component is inside of his created slot over here, I'm going to copy the created function, Paste it into the components.
-Okay.
-And then delete the part about the product.

-Perfect.
+Mixins mostly look... just like a component!
+We `export default` an object.
+And inside, we can have most of the same keys as a component.
+Start with a `data` key holding `cart` set to null.

+Next, back in the component, copy the `created` function, paste it into the mixin... then delete the part that fetches the product.

-Oh, but now this is the only AJAXcall on created.
-We can simplify it with a weight.
+Ok, that's enough to start!
+Oh, but now that this is the only AJAX call in `created`, we can simplify with await: `this.cart = await fetchCart()`.
-We'll say `this.cart = await fetchCart()` and we can remove the rest.
-So that's it.
-That's a very simple mixing.

-Now we can use this inside any component and that component will magically have a cart data and a creative function as if this code were literally written inside that component.
-All right.
-So let's use this in `product-show.vue`.
-I'll go up to the important section.
-And first we'll import this like a normal variable `import ShoppingCartMixin from '@/mixins/get-shopping-cart';` Then below after components.
-If there's any special news to use, this will add a `mixins` key.
+Cool!
+Say hello to our simple mixin!
+We can now use this inside any component and that component will magically have a `cart` data and a `created` function as *if* this code were *literally* written inside that component.

-Which is set to an array and inside we'll just say `ShoppingCartMixin`.
-That's all we need to do to get that.
-Now, thanks to this.
-We don't need the `cart` data down here anymore.
-We're already going to have a piece of cart, data, thanks.
-And the mixing.
+## Using a Mixin

+So... let's go use this!
+In `product-show.vue`, find the `import` section and import the mixin like any normal variable:
+`import ShoppingCartMixin from '@/mixins/get-shopping-cart'`.
+Then, after the `components` option, add a special new key: `mixins`.
+This is simple: set it to an array with `ShoppingCartMixin` inside.

+Thanks to this, we do *not* need the `cart` data anymore.
+It will *already* exist thanks to the mixin.
+By the way, as *powerful* as mixins are, this is one of its biggest downsides: for our human brains... and also for my editor, it's not super clear that there *is* a `cart` data or where it's coming from.
+Mixins are truly Vue magic.

-And we also don't need this fetch Cart logic down and `created` the creative function in the mixing, as well as this graded function, without both be called and I'll even clean up the import on top a little bit.
-I don't need to import the fetch cart at All.
+We also don't need the `fetchCart` logic down in `created`.
+Both the `created` function from our component *and* the mixin will be called.
+I'll even remove the extra import on top to keep things clean.

-And that's it with any luck this will work exactly like before.
-So let's try it.
-I will go back to the homepage, click into a product and let's hit, add to cart.
-I'll do a quantity three.
-Watch that 12 had added cart and perfect.
-It works so next.
+Ok!
+With any luck, this will work *exactly* like before.
+Let's try it!
+Go back to the homepage, click into a product and... let's add 3 more of these to our cart.
+Watch that 12 in the header... and hit "Add to Cart".
+Got it!

-There is a lot more Curt functionality that we can move into the mix in.
-Okay.
-Like the logic to add an item to the cart, including the loading state and updating the cart header that will make this a truly valuable mixing.
-When we need this on the shopping cart page,
+Next, there is a lot more cart functionality that we can move into the mixin, like the logic to add an item to the cart - including the loading state - and updating the cart header.
+That will make this a *truly* valuable mixin when we build the shopping cart page.